-This is defined as the risk that there are insufficiently stable and diverse sources of funding, or insufficient financial resources to meet commitments when they fall due.
-The Embark Tier 1 Board's appetite for Funding & Liquidity risk is Accept (Neutral).
+Funding and liquidity risk is the risk that the firm has insufficiently stable and diverse sources of funding, or insufficient financial resources to meet commitments when they fall due or can only secure them at excessive cost.

-Liquidity risk is primarily managed by the firm's Finance function and is mitigated by applying a comprehensive liquidity risk management framework, which includes controls to maintain liquidity at necessary levels.
+Liquidity risk is managed by the firm's Finance function and is mitigated by applying a comprehensive liquidity risk management framework, which includes controls to maintain liquidity at necessary levels.